-Charged before the student graduates, this fee covers the cost of the student's diploma and other graduation expenses.
+Charged before the student graduates, this fee covers the cost of the student's diploma or certificate.
 If a student fails to graduate after the diploma is ordered, the student must pay the fee again when he graduates.

 Distance Education Technology Fee